 Personal health budgets

-In England, the NHS usually arranges healthcare services for people based on their needs.
-However, with MND or Kennedy’s disease, you may be able to get a personal health budget, which gives more choice and control over the healthcare services you access.
+The NHS usually arranges healthcare services for people based on their needs.
+However, with MND or Kennedy’s disease, you may be able to get a personal health budget in England, which gives more choice and control over the healthcare services you access.
 This budget is planned and agreed between you and your local NHS team.
 There are different ways the budget can be managed.

 You can use a personal health budget for secondary care support, such as physiotherapy or hydrotherapy, training to help you look after your health needs or treatment and equipment that meet the goals in your personalised care and support plan.